List of Fate/Grand Order characters: Chaldea Security Organization / Novum Chaldea

 A girl about Ritsuka's age who works at the Chaldea Security Organization, after the events of a major incident within the organization she forges a bond with a Heroic Spirit and awakens as a Demi-Servant.
 She is very knowledgeable and is supportive to Ritsuka on their mission to correct history, but can get saddened at times.
 Later in the game, it is revealed that she is an artificial human, created for Chaldea's Demi-Servant project under Marisbury Animusphere's orders.
 With the project to create an artificial human to be fused with a summoned Heroic Spirit, the project was against human laws and was abandoned.
 Her being the only result of the project, her body was fused with the Heroic Spirit Galahad, the second Servant summoned by Chaldea.
 Later in games, she used her Noble Phantasm to protect Ritsuka from Goetia's attack, at the cost of her own life.
 But is later revived by Primate Murder by using all of its powers to save her, but in turn, no longer being a Demi-Servant.
 At the events of Cosmos in the Lostbelt, she uses the Ortenaus Equipment to replicate Gallahad's abilities.
 Later on in Olympus, she then had the ability to use a replica of the original Black Barrel in order to take down the Olympian Gods in the Lostbelt.
 Due to her bond to Gallahad's Saint Graph and her slow transformation into a Heroic Servant, she cannot live beyond 2016, as her existence and memories cannot move beyond it and will be stuck to the time after resolving the Incineration of the Human Order.
 By the end of the fourth ordeal call, she fully broke away from her Demi-servant status, becoming her own new class: Shielder Paladin while severing her bond with Gallahad's Saint Graph and forging her own path and resolve.
+After resolving all the Lostbelts and the Ordeal Calls, Ritsuka and her finally defeated Maris CHALDEAS with the help from all the spirits from the Lostbelts.
+Following the collapse of Lostbelt 0, she and Ritsuka are sent back to Pan-Human History with no recollection of their adventures as members of Chaldea, although they would later get pulled back to Chaldea with their memories and progress by the P.P.P phenomenon.

 Her appearance and concept is based on an unused concept character for Fate/stay night, known as Stray Servant.